 Questions involving laboratory tests and procedures are included in most nursing examinations, especially the NCLEX-RN.

-Patients with varied health conditions also have needs that are unique from one another.
-As if this is not yet a challenge in itself, there is also a need for you to know different laboratory tests that they need to have and what the results of these tests may mean.
+Patients with various medical conditions have needs that are distinct from one another.
+As if this is not enough of a challenge, you must also be familiar with the various laboratory tests that they must undergo and what the results of these tests may indicate.

-Apart from preparing the patients for gathering the specimens needed to carry out these tests, the nurse should also know the safe ranges for these tests’ results.
-Knowledge of these laboratory testing’s normal values is important in ensuring that the healthcare team can make a safe clinical decision and that you are confident that the patient would not suffer from interventions caused by false-positives and false-negative results.
+Aside from preparing patients for the collection of specimens required for these tests, the nurse should also be aware of the safe ranges for the results of these tests.
+Knowledge of the normal values for these laboratory tests is important in ensuring that the healthcare team can make a safe clinical decision and that you are confident that the patient will not suffer from interventions caused by false-positive and false-negative results.

 Conversely, these tests are also essential to help healthcare professionals know exactly what condition the patient has, the progress of therapies being prescribed to the patient, and whether the patient has developed any untoward reaction to treatment or is suffering from complications.

-In most examinations, situations involving the care of patients with laboratory results do not include the reference (also called “normal”) values for these tests, which means that you should be familiar with these values and know the implications of higher and lower numbers on these tests.
-This lecture note will help you familiarize yourself with these tests being performed on patients, their reference values, procedures, and their implications to patients’ care.
+Most examinations and situations involving the care of patients with laboratory results do not include the reference (also called as “normal”) values for these tests, which means you should be familiar with these values and understand the implications of higher and lower numbers on these tests.
+This lecture note will help you become familiarized with the tests performed on patients and their reference values, procedures, and implications for patient care.